An Optimal Separation of Randomized and Quantum Query Complexity: Quantum versus classical query complexity

 \subsection{The quantum-classical separation}

 In this section, we derive our lower bound on the randomized query complexity of the rorrelation problem by combining Tal's Facts~\ref{fact:phi-Uniform} and~\ref{fact:tal-gaussian} with our main result on decision trees~(Corollary~\ref{cor:main-Fourier-dt}).
-The technical centerpiece of this derivation is the following ``indistinguishability'' lemma, which is a polynomial improvement on the analogous calculation by Tal~\cite[Theorem~5.8]{Tal19Query} that used weaker Fourier bounds for decision trees. \begin{lem} Let $n$ and $k$ be positive integers.
+The technical centerpiece of this derivation is the following ``indistinguishability'' lemma, which is a polynomial improvement on the analogous calculation by Tal~\cite[Theorem~5.8]{Tal19Query} that used weaker Fourier bounds for decision trees. \begin{lemma} Let $n$ be a positive integer.
 Let $U\in\Re^{n\times n}$ be a uniformly random orthogonal matrix.
-Then with probability $1-o(1),$ every function $g\colon\pomo^{n\times k}\to\{0,1\}$ obeys
+Then with probability $1-o(1)$ over the choice of $U,$ the following holds for every integer $k\geq1$ and every function $g\colon\pomo^{n\times k}\to\{0,1\} :$

-where $\Dcal_{n,k,U}$ is as defined in Fact~\emph{\ref{fact:tal-gaussian};} $\,\,d$ is the minimum depth of a decision tree that computes $g;$ and $c\geq1$ is an absolute constant independent of $n,k,U,g.$ \end{lem}